zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 ```

 ## Motor
 While having the same fundamentals as the previous projects, this was slightly more complicated as there were more componenents to the motor to put together.
-It requires an additional motor module because the ARDUINO board does not have enough power for the motor to work.
+It requires an additional motor module to provide a stronger signal because the ARDUINO board does not have enough power for the motor to work.
 Though it has enough voltage for two motors (as you will see later), I decided to test only one for now.
 The motor itself had two wires that required a screwdriver in order to be plugged into the motor module.
 These wires were for the motor's positive and negative currents to control which way the motor would rotate.

   ### SCHEMATICS: